5 of the Most Iconic WWF/WWE Superstars

-He did not use the moniker when he debuted on television and just went by his real name "John Cena."
+He did not use the moniker when he debuted on television and just went by his real name.
 He wore a more traditional wrestling attire than the shirt, cap, jorts and sneakers he wears today.
 Cena was impressive in his debut.
 He nearly upset the then-champion Kurt Angle.

 Cena adopted a Vanilla Ice-like white rapper gimmick and became popular because of it.
 He may not have been the best rapper around, but he was skilled enough to be very entertaining.
 Unlike now, where Cena is both loved and hated, there was a time that nearly everyone liked John Cena.

 Cena shed the rapper gimmick in favor of the marine gimmick in 2005 when he became the face of the company.
-He had to a better representative of the company, especially when granting wishes or doing charity work.
-He cannot be this foul mouthed edgy rapper anymore.
+He had to be a better representative of the company, especially when granting wishes or doing charity work.
+He cannot be this foul-mouthed, edgy rapper anymore.